thegreenwebfoundation/carbon.txt/README.md

 If you provide hosted digital services to others, carbon.txt lets you:

 - Receive recognition in a human readable and machine readable way that the infrastructure you manage or use to provide your service runs on green energy.
+- Earn trust from customers by helping creating an evidence base of action being taken by providers to help the world transition to a fossil free internet.
 - Allow any downstream services or websites using your services to make the same claims, with a clear chain of attribution.
-- Earn trust from customers by helping creating an evidence base of action being taken by providers to help the world transition to a fossil free internet.
-- Demonstrate leadership if you are moving faster in terms of a climate repsonse than the organisations your supply chain.
+- Demonstrate leadership if you are moving faster in terms of a climate repsonse than the organisations your supply chain by linking to your own work.

 ### For individual website owners